Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 HW: cleaned up code and got server to send post menu to the client instantly, started working on replies, made a file_to_string method for faster communication from server to client

 ### 2024-01-08 - Brief description
-CW: moved view and post protocols into server, clients only have ask and get a string back nothing inbetween
+CW: moved view and post protocols into server, clients only have ask and get a string back nothing inbetween, started working on replies function
+HW: finished a basic reply feature to updated each post file, fixed file_to_string issues while displaying the forum page

 ## Player 2: Derek Li